evhub/coconut/HELP.md

 Compiling Coconut files and projects with the Coconut command-line utility is incredibly simple.
 Just type
 ```
-coconut /directory/to/hello_world.coc
+coconut hello_world.coc
 ```
-where `/directory/to/` is the path from the current working directory to `hello_world.coc`.
-Running this command should yield the output
+which should give the output
 ```
-Coconut: Compiling       /directory/to/hello_world.coc ...
+Coconut: Compiling       hello_world.coc ...
-Coconut: Compiled to     /directory/to/hello_world.py .
+Coconut: Compiled to       hello_world.py .
 ```
-which should deposit a new `hello_world.py` file in the same directory as the `hello_world.coc` file.
+and deposit a new `hello_world.py` file in the same directory as the `hello_world.coc` file.
 You should then be able to run that file with
 ```
-python /directory/to/hello_world.py
+python hello_world.py
 ```
 which should produce `hello, world!` as the output.